aloicerains/alx-system_engineering-devops/0x02-shell_redirections/README.md

 14. Find a word from files
 15. Count the number of patterns in a file
 16. Next lines after match
+17. Display lines that do not contain bin in passwd file
+17. Display lines that do not contain bin in passwd file
+17. Display lines that do not contain bin in passwd file
+17. Display lines that do not contain bin in passwd file
+17. Display lines that do not contain bin in passwd file
+17. Display lines that do not contain bin in passwd file
+17. Display lines that do not contain bin in passwd file
+17. Display lines that do not contain bin in passwd file
+17. Display lines that do not contain bin in passwd file
+17. Display lines that do not contain bin in passwd file
+17. Display lines that do not contain bin in passwd file
+17. Display lines that do not contain bin in passwd file
+17. Display lines that do not contain bin in passwd file
+17. Display lines that do not contain bin in passwd file
+17. Display lines that do not contain bin in passwd file
+17. Display lines that do not contain bin in passwd file
+17. Display lines that do not contain bin in passwd file